greysonp/resizeasaurus/README.md

-resizeasaurus
+Resizeasaurus
 =============

-Resizeasaurus wrecks, and resizeasaurus accepts.
-Try to be on his good side.
+Resizeasaurus wrecks, and resizeasaurus respects.
+Try to stay on his good side.